janhesters/french-house-stack/README.md

 for selecting elements on the page semantically.

-To run these tests in development, run `npm run test:e2e` which will start the dev server for the app as well as the Playwright client.
+To run these tests in development, run `npm run test:e2e` which will start the dev server for the app as well as the Playwright client. (**Note:** make sure you've run `npm run dev` at least one time before you run the E2E tests.)

 #### VSCode Extension